YonatanKof/wwape-next/content/design/homo-erectus.md

 description: 'A man life cycle'
 tags: ['Creative']
 ---
-As us Israeli say - הייתה עשר
+As us Israeli say → היית עשר

 ![A crown of penises, cycling form lose to erected hovering in a space](/designs/homo-erectus/homo-erectus.webp) *Erected we hover in space*